 All teachers will be jointly employed by the board and CSUSA.
-The termination of employment of a teacher is subject to our review and approval, which retains the ultimate decision to terminate.
+The termination of employment of a teacher is subject to review and approval by the board.
 It is the responsibility of the board and CSUSA to ensure teachers meet the requirements prior to employment and to ensure any conditional requirements are met by the educator within the required timeline.

-The board and CSUSA may employ or contract with skilled selected noncertified personnel to provide non-instructional services or to assist faculty members as teachers aides.
-Teachers will demonstrate content mastery in the subject area they are teaching through a state exam, as well as demonstrate successful completion of graduate work, an undergraduate academic major or advanced certification/credentialing.
-The Student Service Coordinators and consultants hired for occupational therapy, physical therapy, speech language, and other services will meet licensure or certification requirements for the services that they provide.

-The information we have provided in this application may be similar or identical to information that you will find in the application of other applicants who are also partnering with CSUSA.
+The board and CSUSA may employ or contract with skilled selected non-certified personnel to provide non-instructional services or to assist faculty members as teachers aides.
+Teachers will demonstrate content mastery in the subject area they are teaching through a state exam, as well as demonstrate successful completion of graduate work, an undergraduate certification/credentialing. major or advanced Student Service Coordinator, as well as consultants hired for occupational therapy, physical therapy, speech language, and other services will meet licensure or certification requirements for the services that they provide.
+The information we have provided in this section of the application may be similar or identical to information that you will find in the application of other applicants who are also partnering with CSUSA.
 This similarity is intentional.
 Our board desires to use the same successful EMO model and has based our application upon the use of that model in the community we seek to serve.
 We have studied the CSUSA model and have found that the above is the appropriate response to this question for our school.
 CSUSA has assisted us with the preparation of our application in order to preserve fidelity to the school model we desire, adjusted as necessary to align with our mission, community and targeted student population.